tensorflow/custom-op/README.md

   docker run -it tensorflow/tensorflow:custom-op-ubuntu16 /bin/bash
 ```

 Inside the Docker container, clone this repository.
-The code in this repository came from the [Adding an op](https://www.tensorflow.org/extend/adding_an_op) guide.
+The code in this repository came from the [Create an op](https://www.tensorflow.org/guide/create_op) guide.
 ```bash
 git clone https://github.com/tensorflow/custom-op.git
 cd custom-op